sogeuni/contents/_abs/system.md

 **wall**

-This is an acronym for "[[communications#^WRITEREF|write]] all," i.e., sending a message to all users at every terminal logged into the network.
+This is an acronym for "[[communications-commands#^WRITEREF|write]] all," i.e., sending a message to all users at every terminal logged into the network.
 It is primarily a system administrator's tool, useful, for example, when warning everyone that the system will shortly go down due to a problem (see [[here-docs#^EX70|Example 19-1]]).

 |   |
 |---|